dgaydukov/cert-aws/sa/files/sa.md

     }
 }
 ```
-* create user `jack` with both console & programmatic access, and  attach `AssumeRoleForS3` & `AmazonEC2ReadOnlyAccess` policies to it
+* create user `jack` with both console & programmatic access, and  attach `AssumeS3ViewerRole` & `AmazonEC2ReadOnlyAccess` policies to it
 * add user to cli `aws configure --profile=jack`
 * You can run `aws ec2 describe-instances --profile=jack` and see results.
 But if you run `aws s3 ls --profile=jack` you will got error, cause your user has not permission to view buckets
-* You can get temporal credential for role by `aws sts assume-role --role-arn=arn:aws:iam::ACCOUNT_ID:role/S3Viewer --role-session-name=mysession --profile=jack`
+* You can get temporal credential for role by `aws sts assume-role --role-arn=arn:aws:iam::ACCOUNT_ID:role/S3Viewer --role-session-name=mysession --profile=jack` (Note `...` - some secret code)
 ```
 {
     "Credentials": {